What is Decking on a Roof and Its Components

 Plank decking

-It comprises planks and shingles that layered and placed in 1 ½ inch of distance between one another.
-It is most often found on old houses as it is an old decking solution.
+It comprises planks and shingles that are layered and placed 1 ½ inches from distance between one another.
+It is most often found in old houses as it is an old decking solution.

 Step decking